 12-month ATVR, respectively.
-In addition, a minimum level of 50% of 12-month Frequency of Trading is required for the inclusion of a security in an Investable

-Market Equity Universe of a Frontier Market for all liquidity categories.
+In addition, a minimum level of 50% of 12-month Frequency of Trading is required for the inclusion of a security in an Investable Market Equity Universe of a Frontier Market for all liquidity categories.
 This rule is referred to as the Frontier Markets Minimum Liquidity Requirement.

-The categorization of each country is reviewed semi-annually during the May and November Semi-Annual Index Reviews.
+The categorization of each country is reviewed during the Index Reviews.